-- 1. Presently, UAA section 7 provides an arbitrator only with subpoena authority for the attendance of witnesses and production of documents at the hearing (RUAA section 17(a)) or to depose a witness who is unable to attend a hearing (RUAA section 17(b)).
+- 1. Presently, UAA Section 7 provides an arbitrator only with subpoena authority for the attendance of witnesses and production of documents at the hearing (RUAA Section 17(a)) or to depose a witness who is unable to attend a hearing (RUAA Section 17(b)).
 Section 17(b) allows an arbitrator to permit a hearing deposition only where it will insure that the proceeding is "fair, expeditious, and cost effective."
-This standard is also required in Section 17(c) concerning prehearing discovery.
-Note that section 17(a) and (b) are not waivable under section 4(b) because they go to the inherent power of an arbitrator to provide a fair hearing by insuring that witnesses and records will be available at an arbitration proceeding. - 2.
-This authority in UAA section 7 which is limited only to subpoenas and depositions for an arbitration hearing has caused some courts to conclude that "pretrial discovery is not available under our present statutes for arbitration."
+This standard is also required in Section 17(c) concerning prehearing discovery and in Section 17(g) regarding the enforcement of subpoenas or discovery orders by out-of-state arbitrators.
+Note that Section 17(a) and (b) are not waivable under Section 4(b) because they go to the inherent power of an arbitrator to provide a fair hearing by insuring that witnesses and records will be available at an arbitration proceeding. - 2.
+The authority in UAA Section 7 which is limited only to subpoenas and depositions for an arbitration hearing has caused some courts to conclude that "pretrial discovery is not available under our present statutes for arbitration."
 Rippe v.
 West American Ins.
 Co., 1993 WL 512547 (Conn.
 Super.
 Ct.); see also Burton v.
 Bush, 614 F.2d 389 (4th Cir.
 1980) (party to arbitration contract had no right to pre-hearing discovery).
 Others require a showing of extraordinary circumstances before allowing discovery.
 See, e.g., In re Deiulemar di Navigazione, 153 F.R.D.
 592 (E.D.La.
 1994); Oriental Commercial & Shipping Co. v.
 Rosseel, 125 F.R.D.
 398 (S.D.N.Y.
 1989).
 Most courts have allowed discovery only at the discretion of the arbitrator.
 See, e.g., Stanton v.
 PaineWebber Jackson & Curtis, Inc., 685 F.Supp 1241 (S.D.
 Fla.
 1988); Transwestern Pipeline Co. v.
 J.E.
 Blackburn, 831 S.W.2d 72 (Tex.Ct.App.
 1992).
 The few state arbitration statutes that have addressed the matter of discovery also leave these issues to the discretion of the arbitrator.
-California--CAL.
-CIV.
-PROC.
-CODE § 1283.05(d) (depositions for discovery shall not be taken unless leave to do so is first granted by the arbitrator); Massachusetts--MASS.
-GEN. LAWS.
-ANN. ch.251, § 7(e) (only the arbitrators can enforce a request for production of documents and entry upon land for inspection and other purposes); Texas--Tex.
-CIV.
-PRAC. & REM.
-CODE ANN. § 171.007(b) (arbitrator may allow deposition of adverse witness for discovery purposes); Utah--UTAH CODE ANN. § 78-31a-8 (arbitrators may order discovery in their discretion).
-Most commentators and courts conclude that extensive discovery, as allowed in civil litigation, eliminates the main advantages of arbitration in terms of cost, speed and efficiency. - 3.
-The approach to discovery in section 17(c) is modeled after the Center for Public Resources (CPR) Rules for Non-Administered Arbitration of Business Disputes, R. 10 and United Nations Commission on International Trade Law (UNCIRTAL) Arbitration Rules, Arts.
+Massachusetts - Mass.
+Gen. Laws.
+Ann. ch.251, § 7(e) (only the arbitrators can enforce a request for production of documents and entry upon land for inspection and other purposes); Texas - Tex.
+Civ.
+Prac. & Rem.
+Code Ann.

+§ 171.007(b) (arbitrator may allow deposition of adverse witness for discovery purposes); Utah - Utah Code Ann. § 78-31a-8 (arbitrators may order discovery in their discretion).
+Most commentators and courts conclude that extensive discovery, as allowed in civil litigation, eliminates the main advantages of arbitration in terms of cost, speed and efficiency.

+3. The approach to discovery in Section 17(c) is modeled after the Center for Public Resources (CPR) Rules for Non-Administered Arbitration of Business Disputes, R. 10 and United Nations Commission on International Trade Law (UNCIRTAL) Arbitration Rules, Arts.
 24(2), 26.
 The language follows the majority approach under the case law of the UAA and FAA that, unless the contract specifies to the contrary, the discretion rests with the arbitrators whether to allow discovery.
-The purpose of the discovery procedure in section 17(c) is to aid the arbitration process and ensure an expeditious, efficient and informed arbitration, while adequately protecting the rights of the parties.
-Because section 17(c) is waivable under section 4, the provision is intended to encourage parties to negotiate their own discovery procedures.
+The purpose of the discovery procedure in Section 17(c) is to aid the arbitration process and ensure an expeditious, efficient and informed arbitration, while adequately protecting the rights of the parties.
+Because Section 17(c) is waivable under Section 4, the provision is intended to encourage parties to negotiate their own discovery procedures.
 Section 17(d) establishes the authority of the arbitrator to oversee the prehearing process and enforce discovery-related orders in the same manner as would occur in a civil action, thereby minimizing the involvement of (and resort of the parties to) the courts during the arbitral discovery process.